turbot/guardrails-samples/policy_packs/gcp/network/enforce_firewall_rules_with_port_ranges_to_not_allow_incoming_traffic/README.md

 This policy pack can help you configure the following settings for Network firewalls:

-- Delete firewall rules that allow incoming traffic from all ports
+- Revoke firewall rules that allow incoming traffic from all IP addresses
+- Revoke firewall rules that have port range size of greater than 1

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_firewall_rules_with_port_ranges_to_not_allow_incoming_traffic/settings)**